 Rabbis share the idea that saving a life via Organ Donation is more important than the way you are treating a dead body.
 According to Judaism, transplantation is not desecrating the body, nor does it show any lack of respect.
 Even the burial delays that appear from organ donations are respected.
 As a result, Judaism treats Organ Donation with honor, and it shows that this is one of those things that pay off extremely well!

-The Islamic church focuses on the principles of Muslim and says that organ transplants for people that have an end-stage organ failure are a really good idea.
+The Islamic teachings focuses on the principles of Muslim and says that organ transplants for people that have an end-stage organ failure are a really good idea.
 Not only that, but it’s also encouraged, and that’s extremely helpful.
 Even the most prestigious Muslim scholars agree that organ donation is an act of merit and sometimes even an obligation.

 The Greek Orthodox church is supporting donation as well.
 It agrees with using the organs for research that will lead to disease prevention.
 It also agrees to improve the human life via Organ Donation, which is a really good thing.
 This is one of the major religions in the world, so being able to receive so much Organ Donation support is a welcomed sight.

 The disciples of Christ believe that encouraging organ as well as tissue donation is a very good idea.
 They state that it’s a very good idea to encourage people to donate their organs to others if this will save another life.
 The Christian church also offers prayerfully support to people that had to deal with an organ donation.

 The Catholic church states that Organ Donation is an act of love and charity.
 The Vatican agrees that transplants need to be morally as well as ethically acceptable.
 This is a very good thing because organ donation can be quite problematic when it comes to the religious aspect.
 Centuries ago, the simple idea of doing such a thing was condoned.
 But the modern Catholic church shows that Organ Donation is more important than beliefs, and it ethically encourages this, which is a very good thing.

 The Assembly of God